easypanel-io/website/docs/05-templates/shiori/index.md

 ## Benefits

-- Simple and Easy to Use: Shiori provides a simple and clean interface for managing bookmarks, making it easy to add, edit, delete, and search for bookmarks.
+- Efficient Bookmark Management: Shiori provides a simple and efficient way to manage your bookmarks.
+It allows you to add, edit, delete, and search bookmarks with ease, making it a convenient tool for organizing your online resources.
+- Offline Access: Shiori creates an offline archive of the webpages you bookmark.
+This means you can access your saved content even when you're not connected to the internet.
-- Portable and Easy to Install: Shiori is distributed as a single binary, which means it can be easily installed and used on any system without the need for complex setup or dependencies.
+- Portability: Shiori is distributed as a single binary, making it highly portable.
+You can use it on any device and carry your bookmarks with you wherever you go.
-- Supports Multiple Databases: Shiori supports sqlite3, PostgreSQL, and MySQL as its database, giving you the flexibility to choose the database that works best for you.
-- Web Extension Support: Shiori has a web extension available for Firefox and Chrome, allowing you to save and remove bookmarks in Shiori without switching from your current page.
+- Browser Integration: With the Shiori Web Extension, you can integrate Shiori with your favorite web browser.
+This allows you to save and remove bookmarks in Shiori without leaving your current page.

 ## Features

-- Basic Bookmarks Management: Shiori allows you to add, edit, delete, and search for bookmarks, providing a simple and efficient way to manage your bookmarks.
+- Bookmark Management: Shiori allows you to add, edit, delete, and search bookmarks.
+It provides a simple and clean interface for managing your bookmarks.
-- Import and Export Bookmarks: Shiori supports importing and exporting bookmarks from and to Netscape Bookmark file, as well as importing bookmarks from Pocket.
+- Import and Export Functionality: Shiori supports importing and exporting bookmarks from and to Netscape Bookmark file.
+It also allows you to import bookmarks from Pocket.
-- Command Line and Web Interface: Shiori can be used as a command line application or as a web application, providing flexibility in how you interact with your bookmarks.
-- Offline Archive of Webpages: Shiori can parse the readable content of webpages and create an offline archive, allowing you to access the content even when you are offline.
+- Offline Archive: Shiori creates an offline archive of the webpages you bookmark.
+This allows you to access your saved content offline.
+- Web Extension: Shiori offers a web extension that integrates Shiori with your web browser.
+This allows you to manage your bookmarks without switching from your current page.
+- Database Support: Shiori supports sqlite3, PostgreSQL, and MySQL as its database.
+This provides flexibility in terms of data storage and management.

 ## Links